genpat-it/wiki-engine/bin/README.md

   * Include intro.md from the templates directory if it exists.
   * Include index.md from the docs directory if it exists.
   * Include all other Markdown files from the docs directory, excluding index.md.
-  * Replace custom macros in the content.
+  * Replace macros in the content.
 4. Copy the media folder from the docs directory to the output directory if it exists.